gibbymt/GDAXNotifications/README.md

-## GDAXNotifications
+## GDAX Notifications
-A simple text notification service build with AWS lambda to notify on order fills
+A simple text notification service build with AWS lambda to notify on GDAX order fills

 ### Config and Setup
 1. Configure a CloudWatch rule that runs every 1 minute